 During turtle nesting season (May – October), lucky beachgoers may even spot turtle nests or turtles hatching and making their way back to the ocean!
 It’s important to be mindful of these events so as not to disturb these amazing marine creatures.

-The Venice Public Fishing Pier is a great place to not only fish but also spot dolphins and shorebirds, not to mention it’s right by the only dog-friendly beach in Venice, Brohard Park.
+The Venice Public Fishing Pier is a great place not only to fish but also spot dolphins and shorebirds, not to mention it’s right by the only dog-friendly beach in Venice, Brohard Park.

 Visitors can also walk or bike along the paths through the Venetian Waterway Park, where they may even spot alligators in the water.
 At the end of the trail, guests are rewarded with the ruggedly beautiful Caspersen Beach.
 Though it’s not as immaculate and manicured as the main Venice Beach, the soft sand is complemented by dramatic rock formations that make this spot something special.